farbod-nobar/GRADE/README.md

 ### Notes:
 - Grade is optimized to work with .gro files written by GROMACS.
 Trajectories converted from other MD packages may encounter issues with reading the data.
-- Currently, Grade recognized 3-atom water models.
+- Currently, Grade recognizes 4-atom water models.